Guidelines

 • expenses for purchase of research materials (e.g. study trips)

-• expenses for processing and analysis of research data
+• expenses for data collection, processing and analysis

 • expenses for translation